jnguyen9763/honeymoon-cafe/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `firebase deploy`

+Deploys the current build folder to hosting server.
+To see new changes, run `npm run build` to create new build before deployment.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**